-Net cash flows provided by financing activities decreased 72.3% to \$19.1 million for the year ended December 31, 2003.
-The decrease was primarily due to a decrease in net borrowings as a result of the completion of our planned network upgrade and rebuild program noted above.
+Net cash flows used in financing activities were \$27.9 million as compared to net cash flows provided by financing activities of \$122.7 million for the years ended December 31, 2003 and 2002, respectively.
+This reflected a reduction in borrowings as a result of the completion of our planned network upgrade and rebuild program noted above.